Assessing the potential impact of Xylella bacteria on UK trees

 Context

-Xylella fastidiosa is pathogen of global importance.
+Xylella fastidiosa is a pathogen of global importance.
 The bacterium causes disease in a wide range of plant species.
 At least four subspecies of X. fastidiosa have been reported, each having a different host range.
 Native to the America’s, it has recently spread into Europe where it has caused the death of thousands of olive trees in Southern Italy.
 The pathogen has since been reported in Portugal, Spain, and Southern France (including Corsica).
 X. fastidiosa has not yet been detected in the UK, but there is considerable concern around the potential threat to the UK’s horticulture and environment including the UK’s woodlands and forests, should it establish.

 Understanding the threat that the pathogen poses to UK trees is critical in an outbreak situation.
 Knowing which tree species are likely to be susceptible will help to inform the likely extent of spread in UK woodlands and forests and will ensure susceptible sites can be surveyed and monitored effectively.
 As well as understanding the susceptibility of UK trees to X. fastidiosa, having a knowledge of potentially resistant tree species may also help us understand how resilient the UK’s woodlands and forests might be in a short-term outbreak or a longer-term establishment of the bacterium.